 Study Reveals Impacts of

-An independent study released December 2019 revealed that RtMP student participants scored 68% greater average improvements than did students who did not participate in the program.
+An independent study released December 2019 revealed that RtMP participants improved their standardized assessment scores, on average, 68% greater than did students who did not participate in the program.

 In 2018, RtMP sent out an RFP to solicit professional help in analyzing data about the effectiveness of the program on the pre-kindergarten-aged children being read to (“Little Ones”) and on the 4 th , 5 th and 6 th grade students who read to their siblings at home (“Student Readers”).
 Hamai Consulting was engaged to analyze RtMP’s impact on program participants by comparing data to non-participants in Greenfield Union School District during the 2015-2019 school years.

 The following are some of the conclusions from Hamai Consulting’s “Evaluation Impact Report,” released in October 2019.

 Overall, the report found that Read to Me Project was successful in helping participants, both Student Readers and Little Ones, be better equipped with the skills required to be successful in school as measured by standardized assessments.

 - At 68% greater improvements, RtMP students scored statistically significantly higher in reading scores compared to non-participants.

 - Significantly improved overall literacy and reading scores for fourth-grade student readers.

 - Significantly improved oral reading fluency and reading comprehension from the beginning to end of the school year among fourth- and fifth-grade student readers.